Camping in the desert? With three young kids including a baby? No thank you!

 - Watching the sunset.
 The desert landscape is bare and cruel and beautiful all at the same time.
 There are wide open vistas here – perfect spots for watching a sunset with not a speck of civilization for miles.

 For dinner we were first served tea by the campfire.
 Then, as it got dark they gathered us around to reveal a goat cooked under the sand.
 They bury a metal barrel and light coals, place the meat over top, cover everything carefully with aluminum foil, and then bury it under the sand to cook.
 We saw them pull out the dish.
 Then we all went into a big tent where a modest buffet dinner was laid out.
 You could fill a plate and then sit on the side bench to eat.
 The food was alright – nothing too fancy, but plenty to eat after a busy day.
+I was going to try these camping recipes you can make ahead of time so I knew I’d get the type of food I would have back at home but, I ended up trusting the pre-paid catering which wasn’t as bad as I’d initially thought!

 Afterwards we were treated to some drum